rikdata/rikdata.github.io/transaction/sap/README.md

 Next, select the transaction type as "MaterialDocumentHeader."

 The app will fetch all the related information required to complete the MIGO process.
-It will take you to a confirmation screen where you need to validate all information and change any detail as needed.
+It will take you to a confirmation screen where you need to validate all information and change any detail as required.

 <img src="/images/ScreenShots/transaction/SAP/MIGO/rikdata_sap_migo_501_05.JPG" width="300"/>